-- a 'Diploma Supplement and Higher Education Achievement Record (transcript)' sheet setting out the individual and academic information on an individual holder of one of the University awards as required under sections 1, 2, 4, 5.2, 6 and 7 of the model; - this General Description of the modular programme arrangements and requirements for taught awards at the University setting out the information as required under sections 2.3, 2.4, 2.5, 3, 4, 5, 6.2 and 8 of the model.
+- a 'Higher Education Achievement Record' (transcript) setting out the individual and academic information on an individual holder of one of the University awards as required under sections 1, 2, 4, 5.2, 6 and 7 of the model; - this General Description of the modular programme arrangements and requirements for taught awards at the University setting out the information as required under sections 2.3, 2.4, 2.5, 3, 4, 5, 6.2 and 8 of the model.

-The two elements do not constitute a Diploma Supplement unless they have been issued together in support of an official certificate confirming the award of a degree or other academic gualification.
+The two elements do not constitute a Diploma Supplement unless they have been issued together in support of an official certificate confirming the award of a degree or other academic qualification.